christophd/christophd.github.io/_posts/2014-11-21-camel-testing-part-1.md

 ---
 layout: post
-title: Apache Camel integration testing - Part 1
+title: Apache Camel Integration Testing - Part 1
 ---

 Apache Camel is a great mediation and routing framework that integrates with almost every enterprise messaging transport.
 In the past I have experienced Camel projects struggling with integration testing where the actual message interfaces to boundary applications are not tested properly in an automated way.

 So in a series of posts I would like to talk about integration testing strategies for Apache Camel projects using the Citrus integration test framework.

-* Part 1: Setup the Citrus test project and interact with a sample Apache Camel project with JMS and SOAP WebService components
+* <a href="http://christophd.github.io/camel-testing-part-1/" title="Part 1" target="_blank">Part 1</a>: Setup the Citrus test project and interact with a sample Apache Camel project with JMS and SOAP WebService components
-* Part 2: Invoke Camel routes from Citrus test cases and validate outbound messages
+* <a href="http://christophd.github.io/camel-testing-part-2/" title="Part 2" target="_blank">Part 2</a>: Invoke Camel routes from Citrus test cases and validate outbound messages
-* Part 3: Test error situations with Camel exception handling
+* <a href="http://christophd.github.io/camel-testing-part-3/" title="Part 3" target="_blank">Part 3</a>: Test error situations with Camel exception handling

 So lets have a sample Camel project that we would like to test.
 We need a simple Camel route like this: